rmsk2/6502profiler/README.md

 emulators that already exist for these microprocessors it does not aim to emulate an existing retro computer with all its features like graphics and sound.
 It is rather intended to be a development tool for optimizing and verifying the implementation of algorithms on old or new machines which use these classic microprocessors.
 To state this again: No graphics or sound capabilities of any kind are emulated and
-`6502profiler` works an a purely logical level.
+`6502profiler` works at a purely logical level.

 The two main use cases for `6502profiler` are unit testing for and performance analysis of 6502 assembly programs. `6502profiler` offers the possibility to implement tests where arranging the test data and evaluating the results is offloaded to a Lua script.